Hlophe1979/Bright-TV-Viewership-Analysis/README.md

 ## Key Insights

-- Viewership is concentrated during evening hours, indicating strong prime-time behavior
+- Viewership is concentrated during afternoon hours, indicating strong prime-time behavior
 - Engagement is significantly higher on weekends compared to weekdays
 - Mid-week periods show consistently lower consumption, highlighting an opportunity for targeted intervention
 - A small segment of users contributes a disproportionate share of total watch time